CristianoYL/RestaurantAppAPI/README.md

 ## Dependencies
 This service relies on several other services as well.
 For example, it uses [Flask_JWT](https://pythonhosted.org/Flask-JWT/) for tokenized authentication, [Flask_SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) for database interaction, and [Stripe](https://stripe.com/docs) for live credit card charges etc.

-A full dependency list could be found in the [requirement.txt file in this repo](https://github.com/CristianoYL/RestaurantAppAPI/blob/master/requirements.txt)
+A full dependency list could be found in the [requirement.txt](https://github.com/CristianoYL/RestaurantAppAPI/blob/master/requirements.txt)  file in current repo.

 And you may use the Python command to install all the required dependencies easily:
 ```